-This article actually evolved from a conversation with H.J.
-Ruiz over at Avian 101.
+(This article evolved from a conversation with H.J.
+Ruiz over at Avian 101.)
 I’ve been blogging since 2007.
-I knew something about cameras, but computers still confound me even today.
+I knew something about cameras, but computers were confusing.
 In 2012, I migrated from Blogger to WordPress.
-It took six months to publish my first post on WP.
 Blogger was an intuitive, user-friendly platform, but it was lacking in design.
 WP was visually appealing, but technically more difficult.

 An image posted on Blogger could be enlarged by simply clicking on the photo.
 This feature was automatically enabled.
 I didn’t have to adjust the settings or insert code.
 In the two photos below please note that you can click to enlarge the top photo, but not the bottom.

-Consider that you visit a photo blog and the images are posted as thumbnails.
-You can’t really appreciate the detail of the pictures because they are so small.
+Sometimes you’ll see images posted as thumbnails.
+You can’t really appreciate the detail of the photos because they are so small.
 There is a setting in WP that enables the click to enlarge function, and some bloggers may include a friendly suggestion to click on the photo for a more detailed view.

-To blogging veterans this is elementary stuff, but WP gives you the option of linking your photos to the media file or a customized URL.
+WP gives you the option of linking your photos to the media file or a customized URL.
 I didn’t understand any of this in 2012, and always left it in the default setting — None.
 I have since gone back and linked all of my photos to the media file which allows visitors to expand the image by simply clicking on the photo.
-The images cannot be clicked in the default setting as demonstrated above.
+As we have demonstrated the images cannot be clicked in the default setting.

 There are two things to consider: aesthetics and copyright.
-I have friends who post their photos and art work as thumbnails because they are concerned about copyright violations.
-Sometimes they’ll post a low resolution, small frame image of an item that is for sale, but never will they display a full frame HD image out of concern that someone will steal their work.
-In those situations it makes sense to not link your photos to an external file.
+Commercial artists may post their photos as thumbnails because they are concerned about copyright violations.
+It makes sense to not link their photos to an external file.

 For a hobbyist like me, I find that a simple copyright statement or watermark is sufficient to protect my portfolio.
 Be advised that copy and paste is protected under Fair Use.
-That is, if the user gives you proper credit and does not profit from your images there is no violation.
+That is, if the user gives you proper credit and does not profit from your images they may share your photos without permission.